fenago/data-science/lab_guides/Lab_13.md

  = (0 + 9900) / ( 0 + 0 + 90 + 9900) = 9900/10000
  = 99%
 ```
-With such a classifier, if we were to use a metric such as accuracy, we
-still would get a result of around 99%, which, in normal circumstances,
-would look outstanding.
-However, in this case, the classifier is doing a
-bad job.
-Think of the real-life impact of using such a classifier and a
-metric such as accuracy.
-The impact on patients who have rare diseases
-and who get wrongly classified as not having the disease could be fatal.

-Therefore, it is important to identify cases with imbalanced datasets
+It is important to identify cases with imbalanced datasets
 and equally important to pick the right metric for analyzing such
 datasets.
 The right metric in this example would have been to look at
 the recall values for both the classes: